KyleGalvin/frontendBoilerplate/README.md

 ## Purpose:

-There are many 'boilerplate' starter projects out there, however I have not yet found one that uses all the parts of my preferred stack.
-This project is meant to fill that void.
+This is a boilerplate launch project meant to accelerate application development start times for new projects.

 ## Tooling: